MDMC.trajectory_analysis package

 numpy.ndarray

-property element_list: list
+property element_list: list[str]

-Get the list of Atom.element.symbol which belong to the Configuration
+Get the list of Atom.element.symbol which belong to the Configuration.

 Returns:

-A list of str for the elements
+A list of str of element abbreviations.

 Return type: